 CircleUp Growth Partners

 TSG Consumer Partners

-Learn the evolving media landscape and hear from media experts, beauty editors, and digital influencers on how to best navigate media channels to build brand value.Learn More
+Learn about raising awareness for your products and hear from media experts, beauty editors, and digital influencers on how to best navigate media channels to build brand value.Learn More

 Hear from top buyers and retail executives on market trends, the nuances of different retail channels and what brands need to do to be successful in building a wholesale business.Learn More